 - Spam and Redundancy.
 Businesses who are aware of Monster’s reach will take advantage of the opportunity for exposure, ruining the user experience in the process.

 Gumtree Singapore is a local branch of the popular UK classified ads site Gumtree.
-Classifieds are popular with people who are looking for administrative jobs, entry-level and part-time roles.
+Classifieds are popular with people who are looking for administrative jobs, entry-level, part-time and temporary job roles.

 - Job Seekers can email the employer and send their CV straight from the website itself.